 - Based/resident in the Republic of Ireland.
 We may consider your application if you are based outside the Republic of Ireland.
-However, your application would have to convince us that your proposal would benefit the arts in the Republic of Ireland. - Professional practising artists.
-Even though you might not earn income continuously or exclusively from your arts practices, you must identify yourself, and be recognised by your peers, as professional practising artists. - Unsuccessful applicants to Strategic/Arts Centre/Partnership Funding may apply to the Touring Scheme(s).
+However, your application would have to convince us that your proposal would benefit the arts in the Republic of Ireland. - Professional practising artists or arts workers.
+Even though you might not earn income continuously or exclusively from working in the arts, you must identify yourself and be recognised by your peers as a professional practising artist or arts worker.